-National consultative dialogue on RECP (May 2015) and subsequent 6 RECP forums contributed to a RECP Primer for Ukraine.
+National consultative dialogue on RECP (May 2015) and subsequent 6 RECP forums contributed to a RECP Primer for Ukraine (2015-2016).

-RECP Clubs in two regions conducted in the fall of 2016 to discuss issues of financing for RECP.
+Additional to RECP Clubs, events to discuss financing issues were conducted in two regions in the fall of 2016.